Editing with the Internal Editor

 Editing Documents in Microsoft Word

 Also, you must Close the file in Word before returning to edit it further in this editor.
-If you don't, and you try to save it again in this editor, the file will not be able to be saved and you will get error messages.
+If you don't, and you try to save it again in this editor, the file will not be able to be saved, and you may not even get any error messages informing you that it has not been saved!

-So, why would you want to edit the document in Word?
+So, why would you still want to take these risks, and edit the document in Word?
 Well, it's just a more full-featured editor.
-For editing plain text, this internal editor is perfectly fine.
+For editing plain text, or text with simple formatting, this internal editor is perfectly fine.
 But when you go beyond that, you may need more power.

-The biggest issue, in my experience, is for documents like the sample receipt layouts that are installed with the program, that use invisible tables for layout.
-In this internal editor, the table boundaries truly are invisible, so it's a bit hard to figure out what is going on.
-In Word, the table cell boundaries are shown in a light grey colour, and you can use lots of menu options to make changes to the structure of the table.
-(You can't change the structure of an existing table at all in this editor.)
+The biggest issue, in our experience, is for documents like the sample receipt layouts that are installed with the program, that use tables for layout.
+In this internal editor, although table boundaries are visible, there is very little capability to manipulate the structure of the table.
+In Word, you can use lots of menu options to make changes to the structure of tables.

 You can also edit the properties of things like images and horizontal lines in Word, which you can't do in this editor.
 (If you want to change the properties of an image in this editor, you have to delete it, then re-insert it and choose the properties you want in the insertion dialog box that comes up.)

-Please note that there are features in Microsoft Word that do not translate perfectly when saved as HTML.
+Please note that there are many features in Microsoft Word that do not translate properly when saved as HTML.
 In some cases, you may have to touch up files edited with Word in this editor a bit after saving them.
-But usually this works great.

 Although there is no menu option in this editor for doing this, if you do not use Microsoft Word but use another word processing program (such as WordPerfect), you could also try editing the letters with that word processor.
 Almost any relatively recently word processor should have the ability to both load and save HTML files.